 MISSION AND HISTORY

 The mission of McKemie Place is to provide a safe haven, spiritual encouragement, and access to resources that help meet the needs and promote the well-being of unaccompanied women in distress.

 McKemie Place is the only emergency shelter for unaccompanied women in Southwest Alabama.
-Our first guests were given shelter in March of 2007 as a service under the United Methodist Inner City Mission, thanks to the efforts of the Homeless Coalition task force.
+Our first guests were given shelter in March of 2007 after an unaccompanied homeless woman froze to her death on the streets of downtown Mobile.
+McKemie Place started as a service of the United Methodist Inner City Mission, thanks to the efforts of the Homeless Coalition task force, and became its own nonprofit in 2010.
 To honor the legacy of James "Jim" McKemie and his heart for the homeless in our community, they decided to name the new women's homeless shelter, McKemie Place.

 Director of Operations

 KIM FESENMEIER- SECRETARY

 SAM JEFFCOAT- TREASURER

 REV. MARY CLARK- PAST PRESIDENT